5n00py/dotfiles/README.md

 ## Features

-- **Neovim Configuration**: The repository includes my Neovim configuration files, located in the nvim directory.
-Neovim is a highly extensible text editor designed for efficient editing and coding.
+- **Neovim Configuration**: Neovim is a highly extensible text editor designed for efficient editing and coding.
 My Neovim setup includes customized settings, plugins, and keybindings to enhance productivity and streamline my coding workflow.
 Refer to [nvim-config-doc.pdf](nvim/doc/nvim-config-doc.pdf) for further information.

-- **Zsh Configuration**: The repository includes my Zsh configuration files, located in the zsh directory.
-Zsh is a powerful shell with advanced features and customization options.
+- **Zsh Configuration**: Zsh is a powerful shell with advanced features and customization options.
 My Zsh configuration includes aliases, functions, and general settings to optimize command-line navigation and productivity.
 Refer to [zsh-config-doc.pdf](zsh/doc/zsh-config-doc.pdf) for further information.

-- **Tmux Configuration**: The repository includes my Tmux configuration files, located in the tmux directory.
-Tmux is a terminal multiplexer that allows multiple terminal sessions within a single window.
+- **Tmux Configuration**: Tmux is a terminal multiplexer that allows multiple terminal sessions within a single window.
 My Tmux setup includes custom keybindings, appearance settings, and plugin configurations to enhance the terminal experience and improve productivity.
 For more information, refer to the [tmux-config-doc.pdf](tmux/doc/tmux-config-doc.pdf) document.

+- **Cmus Configuration**: cmus is a lightweight, feature-rich music player designed to be operated entirely from the keyboard.
+The interface, inspired by vim, allows for efficient navigation and manipulation of music libraries of any size.
+With cmus, you can manage playlists, q tracks, and even manipulate audio settings in the terminal.
+In addition, cmus supports a variety of audio formats and can be extended via scripts and plugins.

 ## Usage